zlatinb/muwire/README.md

 It is inspired by the LimeWire Gnutella client and developped by a former LimeWire developer.

-The current stable release - 0.6.5 is avaiable for download at https://muwire.com.
-You can find technical documentation in the "doc" folder.
+The current stable release - 0.6.6 is avaiable for download at https://muwire.com.
+You can find technical documentation in the [doc] folder.
+Also check out the [Wiki] for various documentation.

 ### Building